Skip to main content

 these namespaces have the following roles:

-• services-dev1 - supporting services like Elasticsearch or Kafka run here
+• services-dev1 - supporting services like Opensearch or Kafka run here

 • ts-dev1 - The teraslice Master and job components will run in here

-You can see the Elasticsearch Kubernetes Pod and associated resources like this, other supporting services would appear here too if they were running.
-In the example below we see there is only an Elasticsearch Pod:
+You can see the Opensearch Kubernetes Pod and associated resources like this, other supporting services would appear here too if they were running.
+In the example below we see there is only an Opensearch Pod:

 kubectl -n services-dev1 get all